-The rules of law have existed in some form since their first implementation in the first Geneva Convention of 1864 but much like the conduct of war, the regulations have changed somewhat in the 150 years since.
+The rules of law have existed since their first implementation in the First Geneva Convention of 1864, but much like the conduct of war, the regulations have changed somewhat in the 150 years since.

 Modern rules of war continue to protect civilians and non-combatants from armed conflict, promoting the foremost rule that civilians may never be the deliberate target of attacks.
 However, they widen this focus to include “civilian objects” - schools, hospitals, homes and places of worship - which cannot be targeted unless intelligence indicates they are being used for military purposes.

-Whilst International Humanitarian Law is broadly devised to limit superfluous cruelty in warfare and inhibit the targeting of civilians, during the last 10-days of Russia’s air, land and sea invasion of Ukraine, many of these rules have been broken.
-Since Putin ordered troops into Eastern Ukraine on “peacekeeping duties”, troops have attacked Europe’s largest nuclear power plant - a war crime in itself as tweeted by the United States embassy in Kyiv; killed children and civilians using cluster munitions and destroyed hospitals and a maternity clinic in aerial attacks.
-Russia has blocked websites and radio coverage of the conflict and there have been media reports of Russian “vacuum bombs”, ballistic missiles and rocket attacks that have levelled civilian buildings in Kharkiv.
+Whilst international humanitarian law is broadly devised to limit superfluous cruelty in warfare and inhibit the targeting of civilians, during the last ten days of Russia’s air, land and sea invasion of Ukraine, many of these rules have been broken.
+Since Putin ordered troops into Eastern Ukraine on “peacekeeping duties”, troops have attacked Europe’s largest nuclear power plant - a war crime in itself, as tweeted by the United States embassy in Kyiv; killed children and civilians using cluster munitions and destroyed hospitals and a maternity clinic in aerial attacks.
+In addition, Russia has blocked websites and radio coverage of the conflict, and there have been media reports of Russian “vacuum bombs”, ballistic missiles and rocket attacks which have levelled civilian buildings in Kharkiv.
 At the time of writing, the United Nations recorded civilian casualties totaling 1,006 in Ukraine since the invasion began at 4 a.m. on 24 February 2022, with a further 1 million fleeing the country within a week.

 The bar of evidence is high for cases of war crimes, as Alex Whiting says: